nicolasdejong/DevLogDashboard/README.md

 --startall            Act as if all services have the 'start: true' configuration --config[=]<path>     Location where the load the configuration.
 When a directory path
                       is provided, 'services.yaml' will be appended.
+--configDoc           Prints the example services.yaml file that includes documentation
+                      on what fields are available and can be configured per service.
+                      This file will be saved to current directory when started without a services.yaml to load.
 ```